Our Services

 Published on: 5/6/2026

-Autophagy is the body’s natural mechanism for clearing damaged cells and regenerating healthy ones.
-Apple cider vinegar may support this process by activating AMPK, reducing oxidative stress, stabilizing blood sugar and nourishing gut bacteria.
+Autophagy is your body's natural process for clearing damaged cells and regenerating healthy ones.
+Research suggests apple cider vinegar (ACV) may support autophagy by activating AMPK, reducing oxidative stress, stabilizing blood sugar, and nourishing gut bacteria.

 Autophagy is your body's natural way of cleaning out damaged cells and regenerating newer, healthier ones.
 It literally means "self-eating," but it's a vital process for maintaining cellular health, longevity, and balanced metabolism.
 In recent years, apple cider vinegar (ACV) has gained attention for its potential role in promoting improved cellular health by influencing autophagy pathways.
 Here's what you need to know, based on credible research and expert opinion.